-- Treatment Schedule: Treat for 5 weeks with a 3-week break in between using setting # 1 (inflammation) and # 2 (healing) (both stimulatory).
+- Treatment Schedule: I treat for 3-4 weeks, with a 4-week break in between.
+Using setting # 1 (inflammation) and # 2 (healing) (both stimulatory).

-- The Treatment Length: Does not (and should not) exceed 15 procedures per treatment schedule, for example, 1 Procedure = any and all sessions completed in 1 day; regardless if you do “one” 5 Minute Session or “four” 5-minute sessions, this would count as 1 Procedure.
+- The Treatment Length: Do not exceed 15 procedures per treatment schedule.
+For example, 1 Procedure = any sessions completed within 1 day.
+Regardless if you do “one” 5-minute session or “four” 5-minute sessions, this would count as 1 Procedure.

-- Frequency of Procedures: Done daily (for this first 2 days to knock out the inflammation).
-Then we do every other day for about the next week and then scale back to 2 days in between treatments.
-So the treatment length ends up being 5 weeks in total.
+- Frequency of Procedures: Done daily, for the first 2-3 days to knock out the inflammation.
+Then I do every other day for the next week.
+Then scale back to 2 days in between treatments.
+So the total treatment length ends up being approximately 4 weeks.

-- Session Time: a 10-minute procedure in AM and another 10-minute procedure in PM.
+- Session Time: 10-minute session in AM and a 10-minute session in PM.
 Not to exceed 20 minutes per day.
 Our sessions are repeated at about the same time each day (+/- hour).
 So, for this will have fulfilled 1 of our 15 allowed procedures.

 Note: The treatment program should not exceed the recommendations in the ‘treatment protocol manual’, that is supplied with My Pet Laser.
 Target tissues may become saturated and no additional effects will be seen.
 So it is important to follow protocols.

 Starting each Maintenance Treatment Protocol

 Setting # 1 (inflammation) is done in AM AND PM, for a total of 10 minutes each.
-I do this every day for the first 2 days depending on how she is doing.
-Most important is to deal with inflammation first.
+I do this every day for the first 2-3 days depending on how she is doing.
+Most noteworthy, it’s important is to deal with the inflammation.
 You want to knock that out first.